-Statuette of Queen Ankhnes-meryre II and her Son, Pepy II
+Statue of Queen Ankhnes-meryre II and Her Son, Pepy II

 Egyptian, Classical, Ancient Near Eastern Art